 According to Ask the Builder “Ice and water shield is a far superior product compared to basic roofing felt paper.”
 It is very thick and creates a very heavy seal on your roof in addition to the shingles.
 If your shingles start to leak for any reason, the ice and snow shield will protect them.
 No doubt, Ice and snow shield (also known as ice and water shield) is a great product for keeping your roof safe for years to come.

 If you want more than just a thin layer of protection and want something that could extend the life of your roof by a long time, add ice and snow shield to your vinyl storage shed.

 Felt paper, on the other hand, is a good protection for a roof until the shingles are in place, but little long-term protection compared to ice and snow shield.

-Most Amish built vinyl sheds don’t come with felt paper as a standard feature.
+Most Amish-built vinyl sheds don’t come with felt paper as a standard feature.
 So if you want to add felt paper or ice and snow shield, make sure you do this when you order the outdoor storage shed or it will be too late.
-The cost of felt paper should not be very high.
+The cost of the felt paper should not be very high.

 There we have it!
 Five ways to make your portable vinyl storage building a REAL maintenance free storage shed.
 Want to find a vinyl storage shed for yourself?
 Click below to get started!